 - New collaborative models in networks, clusters or public-private partnerships/research campuses

 The German Research Foundation (DFG) also supports knowledge transfer between research and industry.
 One example is a transfer project on OLED technology in which the University of Augsburg and lighting manufacturer Osram are jointly researching ways of increasing the energy efficiency and operating life of this promising technology.

 Facts and figures

 R&D expenditure by the private sector as a proportion of GDP: 2.0%

 An international ranking puts German industry at the top of the league.
 The leading company for R&D investment worldwide is carmaker Volkswagen.
-It spends over 13.6 billion euros on R&D. In the same ranking, Daimler, Robert Bosch, BMW, Siemens and Bayer are all among the top 30 corporations worldwide.
+It spends roughly 13.7 billion euros on R&D. In the same ranking, Daimler, Robert Bosch, BMW, Siemens and Bayer are all among the top 30 corporations worldwide.